bnb-chain/ledger-app-binance/docs/BUILD.md

-#Cosmos User App for Ledger Nano S
+# App for Ledger Nano S

 ## Get source
 Apart from cloning, be sure you get all the submodules, by calling: